una-auxme/paf/doc/06_perception/experiments/model_evaluation/README.md

 python -m pip install .
 ```

+For the YOLO-NAS models, also run `pip install super-gradients==3.1.1`.
+It is recommended to run these models in a seperate venv, e.g. with `python -m venv venv_yolo` to not mix package versions

 ## Usage

 Simply start `yolo.py`, `pt.py` or `pylot.py` to run the respective models and let it save the results.